GokceSoylu/basic_webProjects/README.md

 the project for computing amoount of product which are the customer bought.

 It has no a good interface becouse the goal was learning oop js part

+## Basic Instagram

+what is that project?
+I don't know😅

+Goal is learning promise and some practice

+in the poroject you print usernames on secreen later you can access info you want

+for example the user's coments posts etc